 With the global push to address climate change taking off, the aviation industry is being forced to find ways to address its environmental impact.
 As companies and organizations have begun research on how to tackle this issue, sustainable aviation fuels (SAF) have emerged as an early front-runner.

-“Aviation has an issue, right,” Chris Cooper, VP Renewable Aviation at Neste—a Finland-based oil refining and marketing company—told Avionics International.
+“Aviation has an issue, right,” Chris Cooper, VP of Renewable Aviation at Neste—a Finland-based oil refining and marketing company—told Avionics International.
 “We create greenhouse gas emissions through combustion, and so the opportunity is to change the fuel or the energy source within an aircraft.
-Some people choose offsetting and offsetting in some instances, planting trees or paying for a tree to do what it's already doing, right, but the consideration that we want to share with folks is that in renewable aviation, we have an opportunity to exchange an energy source that is sustainable.”
+Some people choose to offset and offsetting in some instances, planting trees or paying for a tree to do what it's already doing, right, but the consideration that we want to share with folks is that in renewable aviation, we have an opportunity to exchange an energy source that is sustainable.”

 SAF is aviation fuel derived from renewable sources or waste feedstocks and there are eight approved SAF pathways.
 SAF can include fuels of biogenic origin, fuels from hybrid feedstocks, liquid hydrogen, recycled carbon-based fuels, and electro-fuels, Pedro Piris-Cabezas, director of sustainable international transport and lead senior economist at the Environmental Defense Fund, told Avionics International via email.